Ashik002400/Audit-Red-flag-detection-using-SQL/README.md

 - High-value payments above threshold
 - Multiple payments to same vendor in short time

-## 📊 Sample Output
-Include screenshots or a table showing flagged transactions.

 ## 🔍 Audit Relevance
 This project reflects procedures aligned with:
 - **ISA 240**: The Auditor’s Responsibilities Relating to Fraud